Rafipilot/babyGrad/README.md

 * Matrix multiplication (`matmul` / `@`) for 2D tensors
 * Elementwise `exp()`

-This will be extended over time and used in my ML projects.
+This will be extended over time.

 ---